AT-Publishing/website/_security/2017-12-15-virtual-machines.md

 date: 2017-12-15 12:22:00 +0700

+related:
+ - {"Technical Analysis - How to treat divergences in your trading strategy": "/divergences/"}
+ - {"No-ICO projects": "/category/no-ico/"}
+ - {"Ichimoku cloud - Does it make sense to tweak the settings for crypto?": "/ichimoku-cloud/"}

 ---

 > If you are installing wallets that you do not trust very much (as with Bitcoin forks) you should do that on a separate device.
 But at the current rate you will soon run out of devices.